-Are roundworms a threat to my dog?
+Are roundworms dangerous to my dog?

 How are roundworms treated?

-Many heartworm preventives contain medications that are effective against intestinal roundworms help prevent future infections.
-Some of these preparations only the adult worms and do not affect migrating or encysting larvae Your veterinarian will advise you on the best treatment and prevention plan for your pet.
+Treatment is simple and effective.
+There are many safe and effective preparations available to kill adult roundworms in the intestine.
+Many heartworm preventives including Heartgard® Plus, Interceptor® Plus, Simparica® Trio, Nexgard® Spectra, and Advantage® Multi, are effective against intestinal roundworms and help prevent future infections.
+Some of these preparations kill only the adult worms and do not affect migrating or encysting larvae Your veterinarian will advise you on the best treatment and prevention plan for your pet.

-Rodent control is important since rodents can serve as a source of infection.
+• Rodent control is important since rodents can serve as a source of infection.

 Roundworms can be a health risk for humans.
 The most common source of human infection is by ingesting eggs that have come from soil contaminated with cat or dog feces.
 As many as 10,000 cases of roundworm infection in humans have been reported in one year in the United States.
 Children are at an increased risk for health problems should they become infected.
 If the infectious eggs are swallowed by people, the larvae can invade the tissues and become encysted in various organs.
 Humans act like any other accidental host.
 If a young child ingests a large number of infected eggs, clinical disease may become apparent.
 Very rarely, liver problems may result from roundworm larval migration.
 Even less commonly, the larvae can migrate into the eye and cause blindness.